 Danny: I remember all that stuff I showed up at your place with.
 So it was just a small little Mom and Pop discount store in the middle of nowhere.
 I was literally driving down the road, I saw a sign and it’s U-turn in the park lot.
 And every single item, I was able to go to the owner and I was like, “Hey, what do you think about this?”
 And he’d be like, “I’ll take 70% off.”
 Every single thing.

 Peter: That’s how life works, right?
-It’s like, you get what you asked for.
+You get what you asked for.
 There’s this old Anthony Robbins video that I’ve seen, where he talks about how a homeless man approached him and said, “Hey, man, do you have $1?”
 And Anthony Robbins pulled out a billfold where you could clearly see there were many, many hundreds of dollars, this giant roll of bills.
 Anthony Robbins said, “Are you sure you just want a dollar?”
 And the guy goes, “Yeah, man, just give me a dollar.
 Give me a dollar.”
-And Anthony Robbins was prepared to give the guy like, $1,000, you know, as he tells the story, but the guy asked for a dollar.
+And Anthony Robbins was prepared to give the guy $1,000, as he tells the story, but the guy asked for a dollar.
 So he gives him a dollar.
 So, lesson in there, right?

 Why paying full price for FBA inventory is never a option